 Do I Need a Dental Bridge?

 If you have a missing tooth or several missing teeth in a row, a dental bridge may be the best option for you.
 In addition to serving as a cosmetic procedure to improve the appearance of your teeth, dental bridges are beneficial for the health of your surrounding teeth.
 The bridge prevents your natural teeth from shifting or facing damage due to improper bite.
 However, if the surrounding teeth are damaged, infected, or decayed, they may not adequately support the bridge and another procedure, such as a root canal or dentures, may be better suited to you.
-Dr. Inna Chern is an expert in dental bridges and will be able to determine if this is the best procedure for you.
+Dr. Guthrie and Dr. Eberle are experts in dental bridges and will be able to determine if this is the best procedure for you.